dgwyer/multiple-webpack-css-files/README.md

 # Multiple webpack CSS Files

-Demo repo to illustrate how to extract CSS from different named SASS files and compile them down to specific CSS files.
+Demo repo to attempt extracting CSS from different named SASS files and compile them down to specific CSS files.

-For example, say you have a project with the following structure and `./blocks/index.js` as the main entry point:
+Take a look at the following project which has the project source code inside the `./blocks` folder and the compiled code in the `./assets` folder.

+The project has a single entry point is `./blocks/index.js` which includees each of the other `index.js` files inside each block.
+Each block `index.js` file includes the `editor.sccs` and `style.scss` for that block.

 ```bash
 ├── assets